 Personality traits and self-esteem may be important characteristics of involvement, but findings are rather varied.
 A survey of 1,288 secondary school students in London [13], of whom 243 (19%) were involved in perpetrating bullying, assessed these.
 Comparing aggressors in traditional bullying and online bullying, there were no significant differences on narcissism traits, but higher scores in impulsivity, callous unemotional traits and lower self-esteem were found in those perpetrating traditional bullying.
-Impulsivity predicted all forms of bullying perpetration, while callous-unemotional traits and selfesteem predicted traditional bullying, especially if they also were involved in specially if they also were involved in online bullying.
+Impulsivity predicted all forms of bullying perpetration, while callous-unemotional traits and selfesteem predicted traditional bullying, especially if they also were involved in online bullying.
 The authors emphasise the need for early recognition of these features and development of school and clinic-based interventions to target them.